GERMAN INVASION OF POLAND DURING WW2

 The most infamous of these tales are reports of the anachronistic Polish Cavalry being slaughtered after making brave yet foolhardy charges against German tanks.
 This did not happen.

-However Poland, being a country still recovering from the ravages inflicted upon it by 123 years of foreign occupation and the recent First World War, had very little money to spend on defense.
+Poland, being a country still recovering from the ravages inflicted upon it by 123 years of foreign occupation and the recent First World War, had very little money to spend on defense.
 Poland's entire military budget for the years 1935 to 1939 was only about ten percent of the German Air Force (Luftwaffe) budget for the year 1939 alone!
 The Polish army was not able to modernize quickly and thoroughly enough.
 Furthermore, and in common with other western countries, its old-fashioned military leaders were not convinced of the advantages of tanks over horse cavalry.

-Hollywood and television have swamped us with images of battles fought by tanks and swift mechanized units.
+Hollywood and television have swamped us with images of WW2 battles fought by tanks and swift mechanized units.
 However, cavalry forces were used by most of the combatants during WW2.
 In fact, the Germans themselves used over two and a half million horses and mules during the war.
-The Germans did not disband their cavalry until 1941 but soon after realized that they could not do without mounted troops and began rebuilding their cavalry units.
+The Germans did not disband their cavalry until 1941 but soon after they did they realized that they could not do without mounted troops and began rebuilding their cavalry units.

 Horses were used for parade, transport and support but beyond that mounted troops were needed to patrol and fight in areas found to be impassable by motorized vehicles.
 Reconnaissance, dispatch (messengers), or pursuit could be carried out without regard for petrol supplies.
 Great successes were achieved by the Soviets using their cavalry on the open steppes of Russia.
 (The Cavalry of World War Two, Janusz Piekalkiewicz, Orbis, London, 1979, ISBN 085613 022 2)